DIR-Lab-SDU/MRF-Modeling-in-Image-Analysis/README.md

-# MRF-Modeling-in-Image-Analysis
-The code for MRF Modeling in Image Analysis
+# MRF Modeling in Image Analysis
+The code is used for reproducing some simulation results in the book.

+## Quick Start

+run playground.jl